Welcome to LookChem.com Sign In|Join Free

 Uses

-2. Benzyl ether was used as an effective GFP friendly tissue clearing medium for mouse brains.
-It was used in a study to develop a detailed protocol for performing 3D imaging of solvent-cleared organs and its application to various microscopy techniques.
+Benzyl ether is used as an effective GFP (Green Fluorescent Protein) friendly tissue clearing medium for mouse brains.
+It is utilized in a study to develop a detailed protocol for performing 3D imaging of solvent-cleared organs and its application to various microscopy techniques, aiding in the visualization and analysis of brain structures.

 Preparation